limpyd/redis-limpyd-jobs/README.md

 ##### `on_success` (ghost method)

-This method, if defined on you job model (it's not there by default, ie "ghost") is called by the worker when the job's execution was a success (it did not raise any exception).
+This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job's execution was a success (it did not raise any exception).

 Arguments: